-In patients who have had paralytic poliomyelitis, muscle fatigue and decreased endurance, often accompanied by weakness, fasciculations, and atrophy, may develop years or decades later, particularly in older patients and in patients who are severely affected initially.
+In patients who have had paralytic poliomyelitis Pathophysiology , muscle fatigue and decreased endurance, often accompanied by weakness, fasciculations, and atrophy, may develop years or decades later, particularly in older patients and in patients who were severely affected initially.
 Damage usually occurs in previously affected muscle groups.
 However, postpoliomyelitis syndrome rarely increases disability substantially.
+(See also Poliomyelitis Poliomyelitis Poliomyelitis is an acute infection caused by a poliovirus (an enterovirus).
+Manifestations include a nonspecific minor illness (abortive poliomyelitis), sometimes aseptic meningitis without... read more .)

 The cause of postpoliomyelitis syndrome may be related to further loss of anterior horn cells due to aging in a population of neurons already depleted by earlier poliovirus infection.